nyantec/sensorlog/README.md

 Caveats
 -------

-- sensorlog requires the time of measurements to be monotonically increasing.
-  If you try to insert a measurement that is older than another measurement that is already stored, you will get an error message.
+- sensorlog requires the time field of consecutive measurements with the same sensor_id is monotonically increasing..
+If you try to insert a measurement that is older than another measurement with the same sensor_id that is already stored, you will get an error message.

 - sensorlog can not differentiate between having been re-started and a forward jump in system time.
 That means that shutting down the sensorlog service for a long period